When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output

 Constrained decoding can be implemented in a number of ways.
 To achieve effective constrained decoding implementation, Outlines~\cite{outlines2023arxiv} and SynCode~\cite{syncode2024arxiv} utilize a lexer and parser to handle output and generate the token mask, but they suffer from boundary mismatch problem raised by ~\cite{automatadecoding2024colm}, as character-level PDA and token-level PDA have a large gap to fix.
 Synchromesh~\cite{synchromesh2022arxiv} and llama.cpp~\cite{llamacpp2023github} use runtime checking for all tokens in their implementations, which leads to significant overhead.
 XGrammar~\cite{xgrammar2024arxiv} is currently the state-of-the-art implementation of constrained decoding, utilizing system optimizations to reduce runtime check via context-independent caching, and it also enables co-optimizations to enable end-to-end LLM inference speedup in structured generation settings.
 By co-working with various LLM serving engines~\cite{vllm2023sosp,sglang2024arxiv,lightllm2025github}, constrained-decoding techniques have been widely adapted in real-world applications to support structured output, like Guided Choice, Guided Regex, Guided JSON and Guided Grammar, etc.

-Proprietary solutions from providers like OpenAI~\cite{gpt4techreport2023arxiv} and Gemini~\cite{gemini2023arxiv} have also adapted similar techniques to support structured output generation, but the details are not publicly available.
-Nevertheless, as long as their APIs are open to the public, with structured output support, we can use their services to generate structured outputs.
-Recent work~\cite{structuredoutputeval2025arxiv} evaluates the performance and quality of existing APIs and frameworks, providing a comprehensive comparison of their structured output generation capabilities and limitations.
+Proprietary systems like OpenAI~\cite{gpt4techreport2023arxiv} and Gemini~\cite{gemini2023arxiv} also support structured output, although their internal designs are not public.
+Since their APIs expose this functionality, they can be used directly to produce structured outputs.
+Recent work~\cite{structuredoutputeval2025arxiv} compares existing APIs and frameworks, evaluating the quality and limits of their structured output generation.